AssertionError¶

 AssertionError: None == None

-when I use the unittest.TestCase.assertEqual method to make the failing line True
+I change the assertion to use the assertEqual method to make the failing line True

 E assert False == None

-when I change the failing line to a True statement
+I change the failing line to make it True

 AssertionError: False != None

-I change the failing line to a True statement
+I change the failing line to make it True

 I add the next failing line